jelic98/cv/index.md

 ## Additional

-Minimalist, Non-smoker, Driving licenses: AM, A1, A2, B1, B, M
+Minimalist, Driving licenses: AM, A1, A2, B1, B, M